-In this article, we’ll show you how to add a notepad to the WordPress admin area.
+In this article, we’ll show you how to add a handy notepad feature to your WordPress admin area.

 Why Add a Notepad on Your WordPress Dashboard?